Hiring Employees on Employment-Based Visas

 Dependents of H-1Bs, TN’s and O-1’s cannot work, though they can be admitted to a university.
 There are two ways to add dependents to an H-1B (both must be done without the assistance of Georgia State as these are considered personal applications):

-- Outside the country: dependent attends visa appointment with documents (marriage or birth certificate) showing relationship to the primary, along with their immigration documents and a copy of the I-797 approval notice of the primary.
+- Outside the country: dependents attends visa appointment with documents (marriage or birth certificate) showing relationship to the primary, along with their immigration documents and a copy of the I-797 approval notice of the primary.
 They will then get a visa and enter the U.S.

 Fees